mckenzie-mm/nordic-frontend/README.md

 The Nextjs app is built using nodejs/typescript.
 The app separates the backend code from the Nextjs into an independent dotnet service to allow for the possibility of independent frontend and backend scaling if necessary.

-Although the backend could have been built using nodejs as well, current research indicates that dotnet consistently outperforms nodejs in speed tests (google).
+Although the backend could have been built using nodejs to be consistent with the frontend, current research indicates that dotnet consistently outperforms nodejs in speed tests (google).

+The cart uses localstorage as the state management is not available on server side rendered pages.
+The cart is a Nextjs implementation of Steve Griffith's javascript cart (https://www.youtube.com/@SteveGriffith-Prof3ssorSt3v3/featured).

 Screenshots of the website are given below: